Face To Face

 270X190cm & 27X19cm

-Quote from the solo exhibition Self-Contained Pictures press release:
+Quote from the Self-Contained Pictures exhibition press release:

 “Mart Vainre's work is mostly mediated by camera or image processing, even if the artist has almost always used painting techniques in order to materialize his pieces.
 While including other methods of picture making in his working process, Vainre aims at creating multilayered viewing experience where the picture would simultaneously have a subjective as well as objective effect.
 His works can be viewed as time-consuming rituals that illustrate the intersections between the personal and the universal.